Welcome to the Premier Website for Professional Business Analysis

 Example: Depreciable Cost Decreases Over Time

 Most depreciation schedules apply to the depreciable cost rather than total cost.
-However, the double declining balance method (DDB) is an exception, as is MACRS, a particular case of DDB (see Schedules, below, for more on these methods).
+However, the double declining balance method (DDB) is an exception, as is MACRS, a particular case of DDB Schedules, below, for more on these methods).
 Under DDB and MACRS, the expense percentages apply instead against total original cost.

-When using any schedule besides DDB and MACRS, residual value plays a vital role in determining several results:
+When using any schedule besides DDB and MACRS, Residual Value plays a vital role in determining several results:

 • Yearly depreciation expenses.